FranciscoVasconcelos/sciblog/_posts/2025-10-11-goodbye-to-jekyll.markdown

 [Link to a page]({% link _posts/2025-10-11-welcome-to-jekyll.markdown %})

-{% envlabel theorem theo:this:theorem:other true %}
+{% theorem theo:this:theorem:other true %}
 This is a theorem for einstein
 $$
 e^x = \sum_{k=0}^\infty \frac{x^k}{k!}